-- Regular ballot-May be used at polling place and at EDR location. - Regular absentee ballot-May be used for normal absentee voting, optional and mandatory supervised absentee balloting, emergency absentee voting, or EDR voting.
-See # A, B, C, H below. - Presidential Ballot-Used only in Presidential Elections and only for former residents.
-Folded ballot distributed from SOTS to Town Clerks.
-See # D below. - Official Overseas Ballot and Official Primary Overseas Ballot-.
+- Regular ballot-May be used at polling place, and at the Same Day Registration (SDR) location, and at the Early Voting location(s).
+However, depending on how the tabulators are set up you may want to have different ballot types for SDR and Early Voting.
+The main consideration is the ease in reporting these results separately to the state. - Regular absentee ballot-May be used for normal absentee voting, optional and mandatory supervised absentee balloting, emergency absentee voting, and SDR voting.
+Also used for Overseas Voters who are maintaining residency in the municipality - Early Voting ballot May be a separately coded ballot, or may use regular ballot or absentee ballot. - Same Day Registration ballot May be a separately coded ballot, or may use regular ballot or absentee ballot. - Presidential Ballot-Used only in Presidential Elections and only for former residents within 30 days.
+A blank absentee ballot is used as a Presidential Ballot.
+See below - Official Overseas Ballot and Official Primary Overseas Ballot-.
 Maybe used for non-electors, overseas voters and for Provisional Ballots at the polls at an election with federal offices.
 Includes only federal offices.
-See # E, F below - Provisional Ballot-used at federal elections at polls.
+See below. - Provisional Ballot-used at federal elections at polls.
 Same as an Official Overseas Ballot.
+See below.

-See # E, F below. - Official Blank Absentee Ballot-Used in regular elections for military, spouses, and dependents 90 days before the election.
+- Challenge Ballot-Used when an elector's right to vote is challenged because of identity or bona fide residence.
+Use regular ballot.
+If federal election, moderator may also issue a provisional ballot.
+Through this process, an elector may vote by challenged ballot for state and local offices and by provisional ballot for federal offices. - Official Blank Absentee Ballot-Used in regular elections for military, spouses, and dependents 90 days before the election.
 NO candidate list is included in 90-day ballot.
 Also available, with a candidates list, 45 days before an election for military, spouses, dependents and those traveling outside of US.
-Distributed from SOTS to town clerks.
+Distributed from SOTS to Town Clerks.
 White, folded with long list of blank lines.
 See #G below. - Federal Write-in Absentee Ballot (FWAB).
 Accepted in CT for federal offices only.
 Must be mailed from outside US or from an APO/FPO.
 May be electors or non-electors.
-Treated on Moderator's Return as Overseas Ballots. - Challenged Ballot-Used when an elector's right to vote is challenged because of identity or bona fide residence.
-Use regular ballot.
-If federal election, moderator may also issue a provisional ballot.
-Through this process, an elector may vote by challenged ballot for state and local offices and by provisional ballot for federal offices.
+Treated on Moderator's Return as Overseas Ballots.